 In this Skylum article, light up your creativity as we cover the basics of light painting photography, from tips to camera settings to tools.
+If you want to know how to do light painting photography, then just read this article.

 Have you ever encountered those shots online of vibrantly lit words and shapes full of light and wondered how to replicate them?